 new to yoga? let us know what you hope to gain through a yoga practice. maybe that’s mental focus, relaxation, or strengthening and stretching, for example. we love pairing people up with the right classes.

 × × × × × × ×

 In VINYASA YOGA and FLOW classes, students coordinate Asana (movement) with Pranayama (breath) to flow from one pose to the next.
 Vinyasa is also the term used to describe a specific sequence of poses (Chaturanga to Upward-Facing Dog to Downward-Facing Dog) commonly used throughout a vinyasa class.
 VINYASA classes are often thought of to be the more fast-paced or athletic types of yoga, and are often—though not always—heated.

 While traditionally, HATHA YOGA is a broad term that encompasses any of the physical practices of yoga, today, Hatha is most often used to describe gentle, basic yoga classes with no flow between poses.
-Expect a slower, stretching-focused class with Pranayama breathing exercises and perhaps a seated meditation at the end.
+In Hatha and Traditional Yoga, expect a slower, stretching-focused class with Pranayama breathing exercises and perhaps a seated meditation at the end.
 Hatha classes are a good place to work on your alignment, learn relaxation techniques, and become comfortable with doing yoga while building strength and flexibility.